 Undergraduate medical students ("medical students"): Students enrolled in an undergraduate medical education program.
-They are not members of the College of Physicians and Surgeons of Ontario.1
+They are not members of the College.

-Postgraduate trainees2: Physicians who hold a degree in medicine and are continuing in postgraduate medical education (commonly referred to as "residents" or "fellows" in most teaching sites).
+Postgraduate trainees: Physicians who hold a degree in medicine and are continuing in postgraduate medical education (commonly referred to as "residents" or "fellows" in most teaching sites).
 Postgraduate trainees often serve in the role of supervisors but do not act as the most responsible physician for patient care.
 If postgraduate trainees are supervisors, then the provisions of the policy regarding supervisors apply to them.